Reading Challenge: Student Edition

 How the challenge works (for organizations):

-If your school, library, bookstore, or other community organization would like to become a partner, sign up using this form and we will send you Reading Challenge cards that serve as passports, and other materials to run the challenge.
+If your school, library, bookstore, or other community organization would like to become a partner, sign up using this form and we will send you Reading Challenge cards and other materials to run the challenge.

 Promote the challenge to the students in your network using book displays or word of mouth.
 We have book recommendation lists to download as well as graphics and other assets for the program under the Partner Resources page.